AndyWams/figma-land/README.md

 - Bootstrap
 - Aos

-Other libraries used are platformed enabled by default.
+Other libraries used are platform enabled by default.

 ## Installation